ms/buildtogether.tech/design/index.md

 making design decisions: for example, is "friend" an entity, or a relationship between two entities (i.e., is it a blob or an arrow)?

-If, during this process, you hear yourself say, "We'll use a linked list to…" step back and catch your breath.
+If you hear yourself say, "We'll use a linked list to…"  step back and catch your breath.
 Details like that do need to be worked out at some point, but:

 -   you're probably worrying about that as a way to *not* think about the bigger design questions (which are scarier for beginners);